-On Easter Thursday, a week after Holy Thursday, the traditional day we celebrate the institution of the Eucharist, we continue reading the account from Luke’s Gospel of the two Emmaus disciples who recognized Jesus in the breaking of the bread and in the scriptures.
+On Easter Thursday, a week after Holy Thursday, the traditional day we celebrate the institution of the Eucharist, we read the account from Luke’s Gospel of the two Emmaus disciples who recognized Jesus in the breaking of the bread and in the scriptures.
 After he appears to them , they return to Jerusalem, to the Eleven and his other followers with their message.

 They’re told: “The Lord has truly been raised and has appeared to Simon.”
 They recount their experience “on the road”, and their message is affirmed.
 They take their place among the witnesses.